Red tulip field, an overview

 Yellow and Purple tulip fields, as seen from afar

-Yellow and Purple tulip fields
+Yellow and Purple tulip fields.

-This town is surrounded by tulip fields in Spring time.
+This town is surrounded by tulip fields in spring time.
 So beautiful and colorful, as you can see for yourself on the photo above.

 Sommelsdijk